-This research contains everything you need to know about sales funnel stats for 2023.
+This research contains everything you need to know about the latest sales funnel stats for 2024.

 It’s no secret that building and maintaining a strong sales funnel is essential to the success of any business.
 But what are the statistics around sales funnels?

 - What is a good sales funnel conversion rate?